 The essence of Darwinism lies in its claim that natural selection creates the fit.
 Variation is ubiquitous and random in direction.
 It supplies the raw material only.
 Natural selection directs the course of evolutionary change.
 It preserves favorable variants and builds fitness gradually.1

 So Gould’s response shows us that one of the evolutionist’s strategies for coping with taboo agency is immediately to turn the question, “How does creative change arise?” into the different question, “How does creative change, once arisen, spread through a population?”
 The switch of topics is not hidden, but occurs in plain sight.
-Only a habit of blindsight relative to the organism’s agency seems able to explain the prevailing inattention to such an obvious evasion of a real biological question.
+Only a habit of blindsight relative to the organism’s agency seems able to explain such an obvious evasion of a real biological question.

-So here is our main question for this chapter: What do organisms show us, directly, compellingly, and uncontroversially, about their own powers of organic transformation?
+So, if we do not accept this subterfuge, we are left with the main question for this chapter: What do organisms show us, directly, compellingly, and uncontroversially, about their own powers of organic transformation?
 Much of the first half of this book contributes to an answer, especially at the physiological and molecular levels of observation.
 But in the present, evolutionary context, it will be well to look at the organism from a new angle.

 If I were to tell you that scientists have sequenced the genomes of two entirely distinct organisms — say, a flying creature such as a bird or bat, and a crawling one such as an earthworm or snake — and had found the two genomes to be identical, you would probably think I was joking.
 Surely such differently structured forms and behaviors could not possibly result from the same genetic instructions!
 A genome, we’ve been told time and again, comprises a blueprint for, or otherwise corresponds to, a phenotype — that is, the manifest form and functions of an organism.
 And what could be more different than the phenotypes of snake and bird?